FedAdapter: Efficient Federated Learning for Modern NLP: FedNLP Activation Cache

-\textbf{Storage and I/O cost analysis} Caching the activations takes extra storage, i.e., $seqlen \times n \times BS$ per batch, where $seqlen$ is the max sequence length (default 256), $n$ is the transformer's internal feature size (default 768), and $BS$ is the batch size (default 4).
+\textbf{Computation and storage cost analysis} Using activation caching reduces the computations by $d_{split}/D$ at the forward pass.
+Yet it also takes extra storage, i.e., $seqlen \times n \times BS$ per batch, where $n$ is the transformer's internal feature size (default 768), and $BS$ is the batch size (default 4).
 The cache is reloaded from disk per minibatch, taking no more than tens of ms on embedded flash and incurs less than 2\% overhead.
 The total cache size is also proportional to the number of batches samples per client (typically dozens).
-Assuming 100 training samples, the storage cost is calculated to be around 93.75MB.
-Such cost is no more than 1\% of the storage of a modern mobile/embedded device, ranging from tens to hundreds of GBs.
-Note that the cache can be cleared once the FL process finishes.
+Assuming 100 training samples, the storage cost is calculated to be around 100MB.
+Such cost is no more than 1\% of the storage of a modern mobile/embedded device, e.g., tens to hundreds of GBs.
+The cache can be cleared once the FL process finishes.